 It’s Trash to Treasure time again, second Friday of every month, where we take an item for $10 or less and make something useful with it, hopefully a treasure.

 My ‘trash’ item today was some old PJ bottoms.
-I’m going to turn them into a Christmas wreath!
+With my DIY tutorial I will turn them into a Christmas wreath!

 Let me show you how.

-So here are the plaid PJ bottoms.
-You will also need styrofoam wreath(s).
+So here are the red plaid PJ bottoms.
+You will also need a styrofoam wreath(s).

 I’m going to make two since there are two legs but at the time of this post just one has been made.